hardliner66/ci-storage/README.md

 ## Example

-You can check out the [example workflow](.github/workflows/example-workflow.yml) to see how it's used in a workflow file and how to access the stored data.
-The example workflow runs the file [example/increment-count.sh](./example/increment-count.sh) and passes the path where the data should be stored as an argument.
-The script updates a counter in a JSON file or creates the file if it doesn't exist.
+You can check out the workflow in the [example repo](https://github.com/hardliner66/ci-storage-example) to see how it's used.

 ## Known Issues